Itanglish1/Itanglish1/README.md

-- 👋 Hi, I’m Chris and I'm having my first steps in coding.
+I’m **Chris** and I'm having my first steps in coding.
 FreeCodeCamp, then The Odin Project (neither of them I have yet finished).
 Started my FULL STACK course!!
 - More follow up about me very soon!

 **If you could solve poverty in the world or be a sith Lord, what colour would your light saber be?**